Sports in Texas: Soccer

 The major professional North American Soccer League had teams in the Dallas/Fort Worth area, Houston, and in San Antonio.
-The Dallas Tornado played between 1968–1981 (winning the 1971 Soccer Bowl), the Houston Stars played for one season in 1968, and the San Antonio Thunder played for two seasons, 1975–1976.
+The Dallas Tornado played between 1968 and 1981 (winning the 1971 Soccer Bowl), the Houston Stars played for one season in 1968, and the San Antonio Thunder played for two seasons, 1975–1976.
 Houston returned to the league in 1978 as the Hurricanes and played until 1980.
 Soccer returned to Texas with the 1994 FIFA World Cup with the Cotton Bowl hosting matches.

 In 1996, the Dallas Burn was born as one of 10 founding members of Major League Soccer, which is the current Division 1 professional soccer league overseen by the U.S. Soccer Federation.
 The Dallas Burn were later renamed FC Dallas with a new logo and colors, and now play in a soccer-specific stadium called Toyota Stadium in Frisco.
 A second Texas team, Houston Dynamo FC, joined MLS in 2006 (with "FC" added to the club branding in 2020).
 The Dynamo won the MLS Cup in their first year in Houston, and again in their second year in 2007.
 Dynamo FC now plays at Shell Energy Stadium, a soccer-specific stadium near downtown Houston.
 Texas received its third MLS team in 2021 with the arrival of Austin FC.
 The city had originally been planned as the future home of the Columbus Crew, but the move proved controversial, triggering lawsuits by the city of Columbus and state of Ohio.
 The dispute was settled with an investment group led by the owners of the Cleveland Browns buying the Crew, while former Crew owner Anthony Precourt received a new Austin team.